 - 4″ terra cotta planter (on-hand from a home improvement retailer, was $0.79)

-- Clean pieces as needed, wiping with a damp tack cloth is plenty
+- Clean your glass and terra cotta as needed, wiping with a damp tack cloth is plenty

-- Wet the planter inside and out (optional; this is just so you can see it working)
+- Wet the planter inside and out (optional; this is just to get the wicking action started ASAP)

 - Place the planter in the vase